How to make a Christmas sign is a quick and easy craft. By the way, this also makes a wonderful gift!

 Also, you may enjoy seeing another project I made for our fall porch from last season and is truly pretty and great for inspiration.

 Because the stenciling needs to be done in stages on this Christmas project, let the paint dry for a second before laying the stencil down again on your sign.

 Adding More Character To The Sign By Sanding The Stencils

 Next, using your sanding sponge lightly sand your Christmas stencil to give the words a slightly worn appearance.
 This also adds more character.

-Incidentally, I did use my technique for rusty washers from this Christmas DIY and I’m beyond thrilled how it looks for the Christmas signs.
+Incidentally, I did use my technique for rusty washers from this Christmas DIY and of course I am thrilled how it looks for the Christmas signs.
 Look at the character it adds to this holiday craft in a different picture!